East Pennsylvania Railroad: 19th century

 The East Pennsylvania Railroad was chartered on March 9, 1856, as the Reading and Lehigh Railroad, but was renamed in April 1857.
 It completed a line between Reading and Allentown on May 11, 1859.
-The opening of this line created a through route between Harrisburg and New York City.
+This line created a route between Harrisburg and New York City.
 Philadelphia and Reading Railroad, predecessor of the Reading Company, leased the line in 1869.

-The East Pennsylvania continued to exist as a company, and would be merged along with the Reading into Conrail in 1976, as a result of the Reading's final bankruptcy.
+20th century

+In 1976, as part of the Reading Company's bankruptcy, the East Pennsylvania Railroad and the Reading were merged into Conrail.